 As you are aware, the City of Banning has 21 potable water wells along with three coowned wells with Beaumont Cherry Valley Water District (BCVWD).
-On July 1st, 2014, the California State Water Resources Control Board Division of Drinking Water changed the Maximum Contaminant Level (MCL) for Hexavalent Chromium (Cr6) from 50 parts per billion (ppb) to 10 ppb.
+On July 1st, 2014, the California State Water Resources Control Board Division of Drinking Water adopted a Maximum Contaminant Level (MCL) for Hexavalent Chromium (Cr6) of 10 ppb.
 Because the High Valleys Water District purchases their water from the City of Banning, this had also affected its customers.